Stranded with My Class:

-Kind of a pessimistic statement, right?
-But for Danny Fenton, it was a description of his life.
+Kind of a pessimistic statement, but for Danny Fenton it was a description of his life.

-Because he so foolishly opened a passageway from the Ghost Zone to the human world- the teen literally just leaned on a button- every dead spirit, kind or malevolent, now had an easier way to cross dimensions instead of just waiting for a natural portal to appear.
+Because he so foolishly opened a passageway from the Ghost Zone to the human world–the teen literally just leaned on a button–every dead spirit, kind or malevolent, now had an easier way to cross dimensions instead of just waiting for a natural portal to appear.
 Not wanting anyone in Amity Park, his hometown, to be hurt, he took it upon himself to become the protector of the innocent, both human and ghost.
-Sure, being a superhero is something that every kid wishes for, but step into his ectoplasmic jumpsuit and you'll find yourself perfectly content with how your life was before.
+Sure, being a superhero was something that every kid wished for, but step into his ectoplasmic jumpsuit and you'll find yourself perfectly content with how your life was before.

-He's been watching over Amity Park for three years now, and just recently included the rest of the world.
-Keeping his identity a secret was easy at first, but since his superhero alter-ego has become so popular, he rarely has a chance to switch forms unnoticeably anymore.
-Not to mention that his grades are slipping through his fingers, and his ever-so-observant 1st period teacher Mr. Lancer is on to him like a mother watching her two year-old toddler.
+He'd been watching over Amity Park for three years now, and just recently included the rest of the world.
+Keeping his identity a secret was easy at first, but since his superhero alter-ego had become so popular, he rarely had a chance to switch forms unnoticeably anymore.
+Not to mention that his grades were slipping through his fingers, and his ever-so-observant 1st period teacher Mr. Lancer is on to him like a mother watching her two year-old toddler.

-His father may not be the brightest bulb in the shack, but he and mom have both noticed his change in behavior over the past couple months as well.
-That in itself is a bit alarming.
+His father may not be the brightest bulb in the shack, but he and mom had both noticed his change in behavior over the past couple months as well.
+That, in itself, was a bit alarming.

 Danny slapped them for being so sappy.

 The trio's weekend was fantastic: a solid count of only twelve ghosts trying to attack a wide variety of the world left the three of them some lounge time.
 They played video games, stuffed their faces with candy, and watched TV until their brains rotted.
-This was one of the very few moments Danny and his friends got to act like normal teenagers.
+They were seniors now, and were forced to start seriously considering colleges or entering the workforce, so this was one of the very few moments Danny and his friends got to act like normal teenagers.
 It was nice.

 Then Monday hit and everything went to hell in a hand basket.